 Even if you don’t have insurance, Cerebral’s OUD Medication-Based Plan is $195 a month, making it an affordable choice that you can access from the comfort of your home.
 The platform should be an obvious choice if you’re also battling insomnia, depression, and anxiety.

 Cerebral OUD should NOT be used in the case of suicide ideation, pregnancy, or schizophrenia.
 Cerebral OUD also cannot at this time treat patients who are not located in Colorado, Florida, or Washington.
 Their other plans, however, are offered in more states, should you be interested in a treatment plan that isn’t part of the MAT Plan.

 To commence telemedicine treatment, you will need to confirm your identity.
 This will involve uploading a recent portrait photo that clearly captures your face.
 Since the photo should represent yourself, it should be clear and without digital alterations.
 Sunglasses and similar obstructions should not feature in the photo.
 Then you’ll need to upload a photo ID that shows your full name, photo, and date of birth.
 Access to telemedicine will be available after these documents are approved.

-Cerebral OUD is found in select states where the platform has licensed therapists, which are currently Colorado, Florida, and Washington.
+Cerebral OUD is found in select states, which are currently Colorado, Florida, and Washington.
 Continue to check in as there are more states coming soon that will be available for OUD treatment!